Parking: Economics

-Parking is one of the most important Intermediate goods in the modern market economy.
+Parking is one of the most important intermediate goods in the modern market economy.
 Early economic analysis treated parking only as an end-of-trip cost.
 However, later work has recognised that parking is a major use of land in any urban area.
 According to the International Parking Institute, "parking is a $25 billion industry and plays a pivotal role in transportation, building design, quality of life and environmental issues".
 Annual parking revenue in the US alone is $10 billion.

 In urban areas, car parks compete with each other and curbside parking spaces.
 Drivers do not want to walk far from where they have parked, giving car parks local monopoly power.

+Pricing, fees and subsidy

 Urban parking spaces can have a high value where the price of land is high.
-The prices in Boston for parking spaces have always been high; in August 2020, the asking price ranged just under US$39,000 in the West End to almost $250,000 in the South End.
-According to Parkopedia's 2019 Global Parking Index, the cost for 2 hours of parking in USD$ for the top 25 global cities is as follows:
+The price to buy a parking space in Boston, USA, in August 2020 ranged just under US$39,000 in the West End to almost $250,000 in the South End.

+Rather than buying a space, motorists often pay hourly or daily fees for short-term use of a space.
+According to Parkopedia's 2019 Global Parking Index, the cost for 2 hours of parking in US dollars for 25 cities is as follows: